olekaspt/Lab06/README.md

 ## Task 0
 Follow lab standards here - https://github.com/olekaspt/LabStandards

+For this lab, since all the application libary code is template code, do not create a shared library.
+But it is expected to have a main executable as well as test executable.

 ## Task 1  Implement a Binary Search Tree

 Implement the Binary Search Tree (BST) as a Template, so it can store any type.
 In the requirements below this Template is referred to as <ITEM>